ChrisvDalen/LockerCloud/README.md

 mvn clean package
 podman compose up --build
 ```
 The compose file mounts `keystore.p12` into the container at startup.
+It exposes
+ports `8443` and `9000` and expects the environment variable
-Ensure the
+`KEYSTORE_PASSWORD` to match the keystore password.
+Ensure the file is present
-file is present in the project root (or adjust `SSL_KEYSTORE` accordingly).
+in the project root (or adjust `SSL_KEYSTORE` accordingly).

 ## SSL Socket Server